akyrillidis/akyrillidis.github.io/_posts/2015-12-16-ALPS_partII.md

 In other words, GraDeS converges *linearly* to the optimal solution (as IHT does) and requires a less strict condition on the RIP constants of the sensing matrix ($\delta\_{2k} < 1/3$ vs. $\delta\_{3k} < 1/15$).

 This is great news!
-So, what left is to compute the RIP constant of $\boldsymbol{\Phi}$ and use it for step size in IHT.
+So, what is left is to compute the RIP constant of $\boldsymbol{\Phi}$ and use it for step size in IHT.
 But how can we compute (or at least approximate) $\delta\_{2k}$?
-However, it turns out that, given sensing matrix $\boldsymbol{\Phi}$, computing its RIP constants is... at least as hard as the original combinatorial problem!
-In [6], GraDeS is implemented with a constant step size (N.B.: in particular $\mu = 1/3$ and $\mu = 3/4$).
+It turns out that, given sensing matrix $\boldsymbol{\Phi}$, computing its RIP constants is...(wait for it!) at least as hard as the original combinatorial problem!
+(N.B.: In [6], GraDeS is implemented with a constant step size -- in particular $\mu = 1/3$ and $\mu = 3/4$).

 **Why $\mu = \frac{1}{1 + \delta\_{2k}}$?** Just to provide some intuition about GraDeS
-step size selection, we make the connection with step size selection made in convex optimization.
+step size selection, we make the connection with that made in convex optimization.

 Consider the following convex optimization problem:
 $$